Shriram-Raja/HP-MITER/README.md

 - EPE-ZLL: implementation of the test defined in [[6]](#References).
 This is called GSYY2 in the code.

 Refer to _SchedulabilityAnalysis.cpp_

-**IMPORTANT NOTE:** The MITER algorithm uses the CPLEX optimization solver, however as it is proprietary, it has not been included in this repository.

 ## How to run *main.cpp*